legend80s/gallery-server/README.md

 5. 🖼️ More than one galleries can be served at the same time.
 6. 📚 A lot of gallery features.
 Check it at [react-images](https://jossmac.github.io/react-images/#/accessibility).

+### Technical features

+- It is both a server and a client application, as well as a command-line application!
+- Tech stack: Prettier, ...

 ## FAQ 🙋‍♂️

 1. Q: Why `403 forbidden`？